lpsinger/ligo.skymap/docs/interface.rst

   creates the event.

-The contents of the :file:`coinc.xml` file MUST conform to the :ref:`coinc-data` section below.
+The contents of the :file:`coinc.xml` file MUST conform to the :ref:`event-data` section below.
 The :file:`coinc.xml` file SHOULD also contain the data described in the :ref:`psd-data` section below.
 If the :file:`coinc.xml` file does not include the PSD data, then the following additional file MUST be uploaded to GraceDB: